snowflakedb/floe/README.md

 - `AEAD_ID` - Identifier of the AEAD algorithm to use.
 Currently, only `AES_GCM_256` is supported.
 - `HASH_ID` - Identifier of the hash algorithm to use for encoding parameters.
 Currently, only `SHA384` is supported.
 - `ENCRYPTED_SEGMENT_LENGTH` - Length of a ciphertext segment in bytes.
-The last segment can be shorter.
+The last segment can be shorter or even empty.
 - `FLOE_IV_LENGTH` - Length of the IV used by FLOE.
 Currently, this value must be 32 bytes.

 ### Relationship between encrypted and plaintext segment lengths